makerdao/mips/MIP10/mip10.md

     - Feeds who do not deploy within the given timeline are given a warning.
 Given enough warnings, governance may opt to remove the Feed through MIP10c16.
 7. If on-chain changes are necessary, the actions are bundled up in the subsequent Executive Vote.
 8. The Oracle Team updates [MIP10c5: List of Active Oracles](MIP10c5-List-of-Active-Oracles.md) to remove the Oracle and submits a PR to the MIPS Github repo.
-9. The Oracle Team updates [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to remove all whitelist entries and submits a PR to the MIPS Github repo.
+9. The Oracle Team updates [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md) to remove all whitelist entries and submits a PR to the MIPS Github repo.

 ---